level1cr3/movies-api/README.md

 > we will only go with manual mapping only

-> in application layer i have services interface, DTOs and dependency injection only public rest are internal
+> in application I have made many things internal which i don't think should be accessed directly from api.
+> like applicationDbContext, repository, entity and configurations for entity and so on..